 - Students must earn a minimum cumulative grade point average (GPA) of 2.00 and have completed a minimum of 120 credits for the baccalaureate degree or 60 credits for the associate degree. - Students must earn a minimum cumulative GPA of 2.00 in all courses that count for a declared major and minor with the exception of programs that have specific, restrictive requirements.
 Since some programs require a higher grade point average in the major, students should consult appropriate sections of the catalog for specific major program requirements.
-It is the responsibility of students to know the minimum quantitative and qualitative requirements of programs and to fulfill those requirements.
+It is the responsibility of students to know the minimum quantitative and qualitative requirements.